zhullyb/monyhar/monyhar/docs/mac_build_instructions.md

 You might also want to [install ccache](ccache_mac.md) to speed up the build.

-## Build Chromium
+## Build Monyhar

-Build Chromium (the "chrome" target) with Ninja using the command:
+Build Monyhar (the "chrome" target) with Ninja using the command:

 ```shell
 $ autoninja -C out/Default chrome